 PUBLISHED Sunday 4 December 2022 – This article first appeared in MBL.is (national newspaper in Iceland)

 Housesitting retiree – Bragi lives in other people’s homes

 Pet sitting as a lifestyle often comes with housekeeping, and Bragi a housesitting retiree knows it well, as he seems to enjoy building the trust of his companions as seen in the picture shown above.
 Photo/Submitted

 “The last time I worked in Iceland was as a security guard for a few years.
-I was working for Securitas, but then I went out to “house-sit”.
+I was working for Securitas, but then I left to start “petsit as a housesitting retiree”.
 I had been trying to get into housesitting for quite some time,” says Bragi Jónsson in an interview with mbl.is.
 Bragi is a 66-year-old retired Icelander who simply lives in other people’s homes when they are away.

-He made extensive searches on the internet to keep track of this industry.
+He made extensive searches on the internet to keep track of any house sitting vacancies.
 The nearest thing in Icelandic is to simply call it housekeeping.
-Bragi, on the other hand, only talks about “house-sit” as an insider in the business, and we’ll let that stand – albeit in quotation marks.
+Bragi, on the other hand, only talks about “house-sitting” as an insider in the business, and hat makes sense.

-In Marbella Spain Bragi is kept company by the house dog Rocky.
+In Marbella Spain Bragi keeps Rocky the pet dog company.
 Bragi is currently on this assignment for three months, while the residents are on a trip until January 5th, and in fact this same housesit was his very first project many years ago.